vanya-vasya/website-4-bird/COMMIT_3f1a0fd_CHANGELOG.md

 ## ✨ Conclusion

-This commit represents a **complete overhaul** of the NetworxPay payment integration with:
+This commit represents a **complete overhaul** of the Secure-ProcessorPay payment integration with:

 - **3 critical bugs fixed** (amount format, endpoint duplication, wrong endpoint)
 - **Improved user experience** (direct redirect, no extra modals)